 Kids will enjoy climbing up to their bed on top, but I can’t say the same for myself.
 Of course, with this concept, you will be able to fit a study below a lot more comfortably with room for other miscellaneous items around.

 The common bathroom is of a comfortable size and comes equipped with quality fittings from Grohe and Roca.
 For this particular stack, it’s also great because there’s a window right in the bathroom, which helps to naturally eliminate moisture.

-At first glance, you may not notice this but a keen eye will tell you that the built-in wardrobe in the master bedroom is actually flushed against the wall – a concept which I wish was more prevalent in new launches today.
+At first glance, you may not notice this, but a keen eye will tell you that the built-in wardrobe in the master bedroom is actually flushed against the wall – a concept that I wish was more prevalent in new launches today.
 This is actually a really sleek concept because the wardrobe does not protrude out, leaving you with a very usable layout for the rest of the room.
 The wardrobe is also pretty sizeable and larger than those found in the other bedrooms.

 Personally, this room looks bigger than its 13.5 sqm size, mainly because of the flushed wardrobe in place.
 You will be able to fit a Queen bed with 2 side tables without much of a problem.

 It may be a small point but I also like where the ensuite toilet is placed.
 It’s not within the main ‘square’ of the master bedroom so any unwanted smells will be further away from you.